ad-sw/MapByFun/README.md

 ## [MapByFun](https://mapbyfun.herokuapp.com/)
 <p align="center"><img src="https://user-images.githubusercontent.com/86431563/153726506-047018de-361d-478f-9aea-8c4ab4e72105.PNG" width="750" height="375"><br><sub>(Centered art credited to Michael Tompsett.)</sub></br></p>
-A <a href="https://www.mapmyrun.com/">MapMyRun</a> clone that evolved into being a just-for-fun "what else can be done" frontend-to-backend project, but derived from the fact that humans use maps near-daily for survival and in small to large life tasks.
+A spin on <a href="https://www.mapmyrun.com/">MapMyRun</a> that evolved into being a just-for-fun "what else can be done" frontend-to-backend project, but derived from the fact that humans use maps near-daily for survival and in small to large life tasks.
 Maps represent assurance, safety, planning, and are largely language-agnostic in the sense that they communicate many data types almost purely through visuals alone in a way that everyone can understand, similar to no-code or low-code tools.
 (And if not geospatial maps, we also rely heavily on calendars, which are maps of time.)

 <br>The City of Seattle's neighborhoods produce monthly maps for their communities during <a href="https://www.seattle.gov/arts/experience/art-walks">Seattle Art Walks</a> (pre-Covid) to encourage local small-to-medium businesses' growth as well as fostering a stronger cross-cultural social fabric for its diverse population, both ethnically and socioeconomically speaking.
 Hundreds to thousands attend throughout the city neighborhoods via these programmed networks.<p></p>
 <br>The just-for-fun concept was to have a platform that any city or person could design and map out events to be shared with friends or the general public that makes the less familiar less daunting, as the unforeseen becomes more seen.